 Wix is used by millions of people who mean business.
 It’s a platform that gets your service, products, or ideas out there - and it does a great job.
 But if your website is inaccessible, you’re missing out on sharing your work with 20% of the population with disabilities.
 This affects your market expansion, reputation, and revenue potential.
 As the Internet becomes more essential, people with disabilities are online with everyone else.
 If they can’t access your website, they’ll most likely never come back.

 It is important to note that websites that fail to comply with the WCAG 2.1 AA are at risk of litigation.
 Since the recent DOJ affirmation that websites are considered places of public accommodations, web accessibility lawsuits have increased by 300% for failure to comply with the ADA Title III.
 Ecommerce websites have been the main target because of the rise of digitalization, with SMBs at the center of the storm.

 Using accessiBe with Wix

 accessiBe makes your website accessible in the easiest way possible.
-After a one-time installation of a JS line, the AI-powered solution remediates your website according to the WCAG within 48 hours, making it fully accessible and ADA compliant. accessiBe uses robust image recognition technology to automatically remediate your images and AI to make all of your content accessible.
+After a one-time installation of a JS line, the AI-powered solution remediates your website according to the WCAG within 48 hours, making it accessible and ADA compliant. accessiBe uses robust image recognition technology to automatically remediate your images and AI to make all of your content accessible.

 The automated nature of accessiBe allows for a drastic cost reduction, making it affordable even for small businesses. accessiBe is session-based meaning that all accessibility adjustments will only be visible to people who need them, and not permanent, letting you stay true to your content.